 - Journal entries

 If a criminal conviction resulted from this abuse, then that conviction will play a large role in the civil lawsuit.
+If someone you know was killed in a sexual abuse case, reach out to our Austin wrongful death attorneys to learn more about what you can do.

 How to Prepare For Your Court Case